vasern/vasern/ios/Vasern/readme.md

 1. Before you start

-    In order to access available methods, you need to initate a `Logger` instance first.
-Simply use `Logger` constructor that takes a string argument as log file location (to use the current directory, pass in "." as the argument)
+    In order to access available methods, you need to initate a `vasern::Storage` instance first.
+Simply use `vasern::Storage` constructor that takes a string argument as log file location (to use the current directory, pass in "." as the argument)

     ```cpp
-    vasern::Logger db("./dblocation");
+    vasern::Storage db("./dblocation");
     ```

 2. Insert log records

-    Method: `bool Insert(string doc, vector<string> records, bool cleanMode = false)`
+    Method: `bool Insert(const char *docname, NSArray *chunk, bool cleanMode)`

     Where:
+    - Arguments:
-    - doc: document name
+        - docname: document name
-    - records: a list of records will be written into the log file
+        - chunk: an NSArray of NSString of records will be written into the log file
         - cleanMode: enable write log in `clean mode`.
 By default, it set to `false`
     - Return `bool` value indicate the write process was either successful or not

     Note: enable `clean mode` will override existing log file with records, while disabling `clean mode` (meaning using `append mode`) will write/appending records into the end of the log file.
 (It is recommended to use `clean mode` once in a while to clean up "dead" records)